winitzki/CocoaJoin/README.md

 This limitation ("reactions must be _linear_ in the input") is not really restricting the computational power of join calculus.

-The definition of a set of reactions that use the same input molecules is called a *join definition*.
-More precisely, a join definition defines at the same time the names of the input molecules and all the reactions involving these input molecules.
+The definition of a set of reactions that use some combinations of the same input molecules is called a *join definition*.
+More precisely, a join definition defines _at the same time_ the names of the input molecules and all the reactions involving these input molecules.
 The names of the input molecules are treated as _new_ local values, shadowing any previously visible definition of these names.

-Reactions involving the same input molecules always have to be defined together in a single join definition.
+In join calculus, reactions involving (some combinations of) the same input molecules always _have_ to be defined together in a single join definition.
 For example, consider the following two reactions,

 	consume a(x) & b(y) => ...
 	consume b(y) & c(z) => ...

-Both reactions have the molecule `b` as an input molecule, so we need to define these reactions together with declaring the new molecule names `a`, `b`, `c`.
+Both reactions have the molecule `b` as an input molecule, so we need to define these reactions together in a single join definition.
+This join definition will also declare the new molecule names `a`, `b`, `c`.

 	consume a(x) & b(y) => inject b(x+y)
 	consume c(x) & d(y) => inject a(x-y)

 These two reactions do not have a common input molecule.
 For this reason, we do not necessarily have to define them together in a single join definition.
-However, note that the first reaction defines the name `a` for the molecule that is used in the second reaction.
+However, note that the first reaction defines the name `a` while the second reaction uses this name to inject a molecule `a(x-y)`.
+It is important to realize that a molecule can be injected only if its name is visible in the current lexical scope.
 For this reason, the second reaction needs to be defined _after_ the first one, and the definition of the second reaction must be made within a scope where the name `a` is still visible.

+Defining a single reaction like this,

+	consume a(x) & b(y) => inject c(x+y+1)

+is invalid in a scope where `c` is not a visible local value of the correct type (the type of molecule names with value of integer type).
+Such a reaction defines `a` and `b` but _uses_ the value `c`.
+So this code is invalid just as a function

+	function (x,y) { return c(x+y); }

+is invalid in a scope where `c` is undefined.

-Once a join definition is made that involves some new molecules as inputs, the "chemistry" of the new molecules is set in stone - no further reactions can be added to the same input molecules.
+Once a join definition is made and some new molecules have been defined, the "chemistry" of the new molecules is set in stone - no further reactions can be added to the same input molecules.
 In other words, reactions and molecule names are defined _statically_.

-In join calculus, the molecule names (`a`, `b`, etc.) are syntactically function names and play the role of "injectors" for molecules.
-By writing `a(2)`, the programmer performs an injection of the molecule `a` with value `2` into the soup.
+In join calculus, the molecule names (`a`, `b`, etc.) are syntactically _functions_ and play the role of "injectors" for molecules.
+By writing `inject a(2)`, the programmer performs an injection of the molecule `a` with value `2` into the soup.
 The operator `inject a(2)` does not return any value (or, formally, you can say it returns an _empty_ value).
-So, by itself, the construction `a(2)` is _not_ a value accessible in the program, but rather it represents the "fully constructed molecule" that exists only within the "chemical soup".
+So, by itself, the molecule `a(2)` is _not_ a value accessible in the program.
+Rather, the syntax `a(2)` represents the "fully constructed molecule" that has been injected into the "chemical soup".

 On the other hand, the molecule name `a` is a local (and immutable) value in the program, it can be given as an argument to a function, stored in an array, and so on.

-It is important to realize that molecule names are _local_ values in join calculus.
-These values are created whenever a new reaction is defined that uses these names as input molecules.
-For this reason, it is possible to encapsulate reactions safely within a local scope (say, within the scope of a function).
-The new molecule names and the reactions defined for these molecules are all encapsulated within the local scope and are not visible outside that scope.
-The outside scope cannot modify these reactions or directly access all the molecules defined inside.
-If some of these new molecules are needed outside the local scope, their names must be returned to the outer scope, say as return values of the function.
-The outer scope will then be able only to _inject_ these new molecules into the soup, but not define any new reactions for them.
-There is an example of this functionality below.
+Footnote: In the Objective-C implementation, the keyword `inject` is not used, and the syntax `a(2)` directly injects the molecule `a` with value `2`.
+An object representing a "fully constructed molecule" is not directly available to the programmer.

 Synchronous molecules
 ---------------------